maybeanerd/iu-tech-talk/slides.md

 - Also a W3C standard
 - Specifies underlying schemata used in ActivityPub
 - Includes things like: Object, Actor, Activity, Collection, Link
-- is implemented as serialized JSON-LD
+- is implemented as JSON-LD

 ---